Francis Preston Blair: Politics

-In 1854, Blair gave his Washington, D.C. house to his son Montgomery and permanently settled at The Silver Spring.
-After his death, his daughter Elisabeth inherited the house for her lifetime.
+In 1854, Blair gave his District of Columbia house to his son Montgomery and permanently settled at "The Silver Spring."
+After his death, his daughter Elizabeth inherited the house for her lifetime.

-Even though he held slaves as servants in his household, Blair became convinced after the Mexican–American War that slavery should not be extended beyond where it was currently allowed.
+Even though he held slaves in his household, Blair became convinced after the Mexican-American War that slavery should not be extended beyond where it was currently allowed.
 By 1862, Blair had told his slaves that they could "go when they wished"; he later said that "all but one declined the privilege," choosing to stay on as servants.

-After the Civil War, Blair placed all his political hopes and aspirations with his son, Francis "Frank" Blair, who was the 1868 Democratic vice-presidential candidate and became a U.S. Senator in 1871 before dying in 1875.
-Blair died the following year at his estate at Silver Spring, Maryland, at the age of 85.
+After the American Civil War, Blair placed all his political hopes and aspirations with his son, Francis Preston Blair Jr., who was the 1868 Democratic vice presidential candidate and, in 1871, became a U.S. Senator, representing the state of Missouri.

-Family
+Death

+Blair died on October 18, 1876, in Silver Spring, Maryland, at the age of 85.

+Personal life

 Francis married Eliza Violet Gist on July 21, 1812.
 He had three sons, Montgomery Blair (1813–1883), James L. Blair (1819–1852) and Francis "Frank" Preston Blair Jr. (1821–1875), and two daughters, Juliet Blair (1816–1819) and Elizabeth Blair (1818–1906).
 Montgomery and Francis became prominent in American politics.
 Among many contributions, Montgomery Blair represented Dred Scott before the United States Supreme Court in the seminal 1857 case regarding slavery.
-Francis became a prominent Senator and ran as the Democratic Party's nominee for the Vice Presidency in 1868.
+Francis became a prominent Senator and ran as the Democratic Party's nominee for vice president in 1868.
 James, who participated as a midshipman in Antarctica's exploration and was later commissioned as a lieutenant in the U.S. Navy, made his fortune during the California Gold Rush, but died at an early age.
 Blair's daughter, Elizabeth married Rear Admiral Samuel Phillips Lee and was a close friend of Mary Todd Lincoln.
 His nephew, Benjamin Gratz Brown (1826–1885) was also politically inclined, becoming a U.S. Senator and Missouri Governor.
 His grandson, Blair Lee I (1857–1944) became a U.S. Senator from Maryland.